Organizations and Governmental Entities Partnering with the League to Build Better Communities

 25-Year Awards - A representative of the OML staff or an OML Board member will attend your municipality's council meetings to present 25 Years of Service Awards to your municipal employees.
 OML provides a certificate and pin to the employee.

-Municipal Government Week - League staff has developed this program to assist in the education of students at the elementary, middle, and high school levels through the use of mock council meetings.
+Municipal Government Day At the Capitol - League staff has developed this program to assist in the education of students at the elementary, middle, and high school levels through the use of mock council meetings.
 Additionally, many cities and towns will hold open houses and awards ceremonies recognizing top municipal employees and elected officials, as well as key volunteers.
 All activities and events are suggested as a means of replacing an often negative perception regarding local government with a new, educated opinion regarding the bargain in services and programs provided by Oklahoma’s cities and towns.
 The League provides each participating municipality a packet full of sample press releases and council proclamations, logos and suggested events.
-We have created some promotional items such as flags, lapel pins and buttons available to member cities and towns at our cost.
-Both video and audio public service announcements are available for placement on local television and radio stations as well.
-We are available to assist your municipality in planning activities and events for Municipal Government Week.
+We are available to assist your municipality in planning activities and events for Municipal Government Day at the Capitol.

 OML Secretariat Groups - OML provides secretariat services to many statewide municipal groups.
 These include: